-Coach Charlie Griffiths is in his thirteenth season.
-In twelve
+Coach Charlie Griffiths is in his fourteenth season.
+In thirteen

 years at the helm of the team, Coach Griffiths has established CMS